iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/Develop-message-based-solutions-cheatsheet.md

 ### Rules and actions

 While Service Bus subscriptions see all messages sent to the topic, you can only copy a subset of those messages to the virtual subscription queu

+## Topic filters and actions

+All rules **without actions** are **combined using an OR condition** and result in a single message on the subscription even if you have **multiple** matching rules.

+Each rule **with an action** produces a **copy of the message**.
+This message will have a property called `RuleName` where the value is the name of the matching rule.

+Filters:
+Service Bus supports three filter conditions:

+- **SQL Filters**: SQL-like conditional expression that is evaluated in the broker against the arriving messages' **user-defined** properties and **system** properties.
+All system properties must be prefixed with `sys`.
+- **Boolean filters** - The **TrueFilter** and **FalseFilter** either cause all arriving messages (true) or none of the arriving messages (false) to be selected for the subscription.
+These two filters **derive from the SQL filter**.

+- **Correlation Filters** : holds a set of conditions that are matched against one or more of an arriving message's user and system properties.

+Actions:
+With SQL filter conditions, you can define an action that can **annotate the message by adding, removing, or replacing properties and their values**.

 ## Service Bus message payloads and serialization